YaoshengLou/Textual-Data-Extraction/README.md

-This repository contains Python scripts for extracting data from SCED studies.
+This repository contains Python scripts for extracting textual data from SCED studies.